-Catalyst 3650 Series are 1RU switches designed for small to mid-size businesses and branch offices and come with an integrated wireless LAN controller with the capability to support up to 40 Gb of wireless throughput per switch and 25 access points and 1000 wireless clients on each switch.
-Cisco Catalyst 3850 Series are 1RU rackmount switches intended for midsize and large organizations and include an integrated wireless LAN controller with up to 40 Gb of wireless throughput per switch and the ability to handle up to 50 access points and up to 2000 wireless clients.
-The WiSM2 is an add-in blade for Catalyst 6500 Series switches that include an integrated wireless controller designed for mid-to-large size enterprises and capable of 20 Gbps performance and able to handle up to 1000 wireless access points and up to 15,000 wireless clients.
-(To find out about Progent's online and onsite consulting support for Cisco switches, refer to Cisco switches deployment and management services.)
+Catalyst 3650 Series are 1RU switches intended for SMBs and branches and have a built-in wireless network controller with the ability to support 40 Gb of wireless throughput per switch and 25 access points and 1000 wireless clients on each switch or stack.
+Catalyst 3850 Series are 1RU rackmount switches intended for mid-size businesses and large enterprises and include a built-in wireless controller with 40 Gb of wireless throughput per switch and the ability to handle 50 APs and up to 2000 clients.
+The Wireless Services Module2 is a plug-in blade for Catalyst 6500 Series switches that include a built-in wireless controller designed for mid-to-large size businesses and able to deliver 20 Gbps performance and with support for 1000 APs and as many as 15,000 wireless clients.
+(To find out concerning Progent's support for Cisco Catalyst switches, refer to Cisco switches configuration and troubleshooting support.)

 Legacy Cisco Aironet APs

-Legacy Cisco Aironet Wireless LAN Bridges
+Legacy Cisco Wireless Bridges

-Legacy Cisco WLAN Controllers
+Legacy Cisco Wireless Controllers